Microclimate Factors in Your Garden: Why They’re Important

-Plant tags, gardening books, and online descriptions will tell you how much sun that plant needs to thrive.
+Plant tags, gardening reference books, and online descriptions will tell you how much sun that plant needs to thrive.

 It’s not enough to understand your overall climate and sun exposure.
 Microclimates can dictate what plants will survive in what parts of your yard.